Specialty Branch

 - Direct Commissioning Course (DCC) at Fort Sill in Lawton, Oklahoma

-- This three-week course establishes the foundation of US Army values, attributes, and skills for newly commissioned officers assigned to the Medical, Dental, Medical Service, Army Nurse, Medical Specialist or veterinary Corps.
+- This three-week course establishes the foundation of US Army values, attributes, and skills for newly commissioned officers assigned to the Medical, Dental, Medical Service, Army Nurse, or Medical Specialist Corps.
 Students receive a foundation in leadership, physical fitness, mental toughness, and tactical and technical proficiency skills required of US Army Officers.

-- This eight+ week course is designed to instruct students on the basics of being an Army and Army Medical Department (AMEDD) officer.
+- This course is designed to instruct students on the basics of being an Army and Army Medical Department (AMEDD) officer.
 It will assist the student in making their transition into the Army a smooth one.
 This course will provide the student with an increased understanding of the U.S. Army, its various missions and most importantly, how to contribute to the success of those missions.
-The student`s focus here at the Medical Center of Excellence (MEDCoE) should be discipline, teamwork, basic Soldier skills, tactical medical doctrine, and learning the principles behind becoming a resilient, agile leader.
+The students focus at the Medical Center of Excellence (MEDCoE) should be discipline, teamwork, basic Soldier skills, tactical medical doctrine, and learning the principles behind becoming a resilient, agile leader.

 CAREER OPTIONS